 Rule Number One

 Never ever purchase a dog or puppy from a pet store, third-party vendor, roadside hawker, jobber, or anyone else that did not personally breed the puppy.
 Never purchase from a breeder that will not let you see their entire premises.
-Never purchase from a breeder who will not give your references of prior satisfied customers.
+Never purchase from a breeder who will not give you references of prior satisfied customers.
 Never purchase from a breeder who will not inform you whom their veterinarian is and let you speak to their vet.
 Any breeder worth his salts would not send his/her puppies to a pet store.
 It is the unscrupulous breeder’s product, the puppy that a breeder does not want to guarantee and the unfortunate output of puppy mills that find their ways to pet shops.

 The most reliable way to find a good puppy is through the advice of trusted friends who owns dogs that you admire.
-The classified adds and the internet are much riskier.
+The classified ads and the internet are much riskier.
 When you visit a breeder, observe both the parent dogs as much or more than the puppies.
 All puppies are cute and appealing, but you will end up with a dog quite like its parents.
 If excuses are made why you can’t, that breeder is not for you.
-Spend you time observing and interacting with the puppy’s parents and the puppy, not listening to sales pitches.
+Spend your time observing and interacting with the puppy’s parents and the puppy, not listening to sales pitches.

 Take whatever conversation that passes between you with a grain of salt – as you would with any salesman.
 Pedigree and awards (other than field trial awards) mean very little when purchasing a pet.
-Actually, I find that the less awards the parents won, the better the puppy is likely to be as a pet.
+Actually, I find that the fewer awards the parents won, the better the puppy is likely to be as a pet.
 Would you want a pet that would stand rigid on a table in front of a strange crowd?
 Would you want a pet that was disinterested in its surroundings?
-Of course, if you take pleasure in showing you dog(s) at judged events, that is another situation.
+Of course, if you take pleasure in showing your dog(s) at judged events, that is another situation.
 If you follow my advice, the only “judge” who is likely to be satisfied is you.

 Rule Number Two